 Deep mutational scanning of two influenza NP homologs Our studies focused on NP from influenza A virus.
-NP performs several conserved functions that are essential for the viral life cycle, including encapsidation of viral RNA into ribonucleoprotein complexes for transcription, viral-genome replication, and viral-genome trafficking [30].
-NP's structure is highly conserved in all characterized influenza strains [31,32].
-Our studies compared the site-specific amino-acid preferences of NP homologs from two human influenza strains, PR/1934 (H1N1) and Aichi/1968 (H3N2) (Fig. 1).
+NP performs several conserved functions that are essential for the viral life cycle, including encapsidation of viral RNA into ribonucleoprotein complexes for transcription, viral-genome replication, and viral-genome trafficking (Eisfeld et al., 2015).
+NP's structure is highly conserved in all characterized influenza strains (Ye et al., 2006; Das et al., 2010).
+Our studies compared the site-specific amino-acid preferences of NP homologs from two human influenza strains, PR/1934 (H1N1) and Aichi/1968 (H3N2) (Figure 1).
 These NPs have diverged by over 30 years of evolution, and differ at 30 of their 498 residues (94% protein sequence identity).